Super Mario Bros.

 Having more detail is always a good thing.

-- Just like in Vs. Super Mario Bros., Super Mario Bros.
-2 and Super Mario All-Stars, in all underwater areas (Worlds 2-2 and 7-2 plus the underwater sections of 5-2, 6-2, and 8-4), a block was added in the European version over the exit pipe to close the one-tile-high gap.
-In the Japanese and US versions, it is possible to clip into that gap in Super/Fire form and get stuck in the wall with no way out other than letting the time run out.
+- Just like in Vs. Super Mario Bros. and Super Mario Bros.
+2, in all underwater areas (Worlds 2-2 and 7-2 plus the underwater sections of 5-2, 6-2, and 8-4), a block was added in the European version over the exit pipe to close the one-tile-high gap.
+In the Japanese and US version, it is possible to clip into that gap in Super/Fire form and get stuck in the wall with no way out other than letting the time run out.

 - In World 8-2, the starting positions of the Koopa Paratroopas were changed.

-- The Japanese and US versions had a bug where if a lot of enemies were on-screen, the Springboard sprite could load into a piece of memory normally used to load powerups or the flag at the end of the level, allowing these to overwrite each other.
+- The Japanese and US version had a bug where if a lot of enemies were on-screen, the Springboard sprite could load into a piece of memory normally used to load power-ups or the flag at the end of the level, allowing these to overwrite each other.
 The European version added a check to prevent this from happening.

-- Originally in the Japanese and US versions, the branch of an enemy object would add 12 pixels to the player's vertical position.
+- Originally in the Japanese and US version, the branch of an enemy object would add 12 pixels to the player's vertical position.
 In the European version, it decides whether Mario stomped or got hit depending on the enemy branch of the enemy object.

 - Mario's initial downward acceleration at the start of the level is higher.